gir-ma/CSE110-projects-and-lab/index.md

 - [ ] Complete introductory Python course
 - [ ] Build a personal website

-### 12. Using Emojis
+### 12. Using Emojis :green_heart:

-I recently completed a challenging coding assignment, and I couldn't be more excited! :smiley: <br>
+I recently completed a challenging coding assignment, and I couldn't be more excited! :smiley:<br>

-Emojis add a touch of personality :green_heart: and fun to my writing, making it more engaging and enjoyable for my readers (and :point_right: myself!).
+Emojis add a touch of personality and fun to my writing, making it more engaging and enjoyable for my readers (and myself!).

 ### 13. Footnotes